-Designing an O2O Dispatch Algorithm for Startups: Balancing Complexity and Feasibility
+How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 However, for startups or projects in the 0-to-1 phase, this imagination often outpaces reality.
-Resources are limited, data is scarce, development capabilities are constrained, and the business itself is constantly undergoing trial and error and iteration.
+Resources are limited, data is scarce, development capabilities are constrained, and the business itself is constantly undergoing trial, error, and iteration.

-At this stage, overly complex algorithms not only fail to bring higher certainty but instead become internal friction that hinders decision-making and product progress.
+In such situations, overly complex algorithms not only fail to bring higher certainty but instead become internal friction that hinders decision-making and product advancement.

 Recently, I used AI to design a dispatch algorithm for a hospital logistics service platform.
-During my collaboration with ChatGPT, I gradually realized a simple yet important truth: a startup project does not need to pursue a "perfect scheduling system" but rather a rule-based system that is stable enough, explainable, maintainable, and can be implemented in the shortest possible time.
+During my collaboration with ChatGPT, I gradually realized a simple yet crucial truth: a startup project does not need to pursue a "perfect scheduling system"; rather, it needs a rule-based system that is sufficiently stable, interpretable, maintainable, and can be implemented in the shortest possible time.

 Complexity is not the answer; principles come before algorithms.

-Before delving into algorithmic discussions, it is necessary to outline the practical context of the business.
+Before delving into algorithm discussions, it's necessary to outline the practical business context.

-The client for this project is a traditional hospital logistics service company, primarily offering offline services such as patient care, cleaning, and transportation.
-Essentially, it is a typical offline operation-driven enterprise without an internet DNA:
+The client for this project is a traditional hospital logistics service company, primarily offering offline services like patient companionship, cleaning, and transportation.
+Essentially, it is a typical offline operation-driven enterprise without inherent internet DNA:

 • No online operation experience;